40 Reasons Getting Divorced In Your 40s Isn't So Bad

 You'll Have Better Sex

-According to one study, women don’t even begin to hit their sexual stride until after their 36th birthday.
-If you find yourself single in your 40s, you’ve got a lot of fun sex on the horizon.
+According to one study published in Women in the World, women don't even begin to hit their sexual stride until after their 36th birthday.
+If you find yourself single in your 40s, you've got a lot of fun sex on the horizon.

 You'll Gain Confidence